rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Fairest intragroup pairing solution

-Notice that with such a small group, the brute force approach testing all 945 potential pairings takes only about four seconds (see Line 15 in :numref:`classmates2`).
-We may nevertheless try to reduce this runtime figure by using a smart fairness enhancing solver.
+Notice that with such a tiny group, the brute force approach --testing all 945 potential matchings-- takes only about four seconds (see Line 15 in :numref:`classmates2`).
+We may nevertheless try to reduce this solving runtime figure by using a smart fairness enhancing solver.

 Using a fairness enhancing solver
 `````````````````````````````````

-The :py:class:`pairings.FairnessEnhancedIntraGroupMatching` constructor may indeed reduce sometimes significantly this run time, especially with larger groups.
+The :py:class:`pairings.FairnessEnhancedIntraGroupMatching` constructor may indeed reduce sometimes significantly the brute force run time, an essential feature when having to match larger groups of persons or items into pairs.

 .. code-block:: pycon
    :name: classmates3
    :linenos:
-   :caption: Fairness enhanced solving of the pairing problem
+   :caption: Fairness enhanced solving of the matching problem
    :emphasize-lines: 5,11,17-21,23

    >>> from pairings import FairnessEnhancedIntraGroupMatching